bryanknox/azure-static-website-deploy-with-az-powershell/Environments/Environment-ScriptVariables-ReadMe.md

 ## websiteStorageAccountName
 The name of the Azure Storage account where the static website will be stored and hosted.

+Storage Account Names:
+- Globally unique, across all subscriptions in Azure
+- 3-24 characters
+- Only lowercase letters and numbers

 Example:
 ```json